In some cases, we earn commissions from affiliate links in our posts.

 And Then There Were None – 1945 – This black and white retelling of the popular Agatha Christie novel isn't known for being a great viewing experience.
 Lack of attention to copyright laws resulted in it falling into the public domain, and most copies floating around are quite low quality.
+All the same, it's a must-watch for those who really want to watch all the various adaptations.
 Stream it HERE.

 Agatha Christie's The Mirror Crack'd – This star-studded movie features Angela Lansbury as Miss Marple, investigating a murder that takes place while a movie films in her quiet village (as if we needed any more evidence that murders follow Angela Lansbury).
 Supporting actors include Rock Hudson, Tony Curtis, Kim Novak, and Elizabeth Taylor.
 Stream it HERE.

 Evil Under the Sun – 1982 – On the trail of a millionaire's fake diamond, Poirot finds himself at a resort full of rich and famous people – and a murderer.
 This film was Peter Ustinov's first outing as the Belgian detective, and you'll also see Maggie Smith and Diana Rigg looking quite a bit younger.
 Stream it HERE.